UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Service level agreement**  | 99.99%
 **Availability calculation** | Availability is calculated based on the number of hours in the billing month (for example, 744 hours for months with 31 days), excluding any emergency maintenance.
 **Planned maintenance**      | Excluded
-**Measurement of SLA**       | Unavailability applies to existing VMs when the compute platform becomes inaccessible due to a fault recognised at the IaaS layer or lower:<ul><li>Fault is not within the customer’s control (OS configuration, customer applications and customer networks)<li>Fault is within UKCloud-controlled components such as the dedicated compute infrastructure, UKCloud data centre facilities, physical firewalls and routers</ul>
+**Measurement of SLA**       | Unavailability applies to existing VMs when the compute platform becomes inaccessible due to a fault recognised at the IaaS layer or lower:<ul><li>Fault is not within the customer's control (OS configuration, customer applications and customer networks)<li>Fault is within UKCloud-controlled components such as the dedicated compute infrastructure, UKCloud data centre facilities, physical firewalls and routers</ul>
 **Key exclusions**           | The following are examples of what is not covered by the SLA:<ul><li>Faults within your control, such as client application issues<li>Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or HSCN) and components co-located at UKCloud</ul>

 ### Disaster Recovery as a Service (DRaaS)